-Have you ever woken up and felt so low, so unmotivated and uninspired that you just didn’t want to do anything?
+Have you ever woken up and felt so unmotivated and uninspired that you just didn’t want to do anything?

-One of the most common obstacles that bloggers face, whether they’ve been blogging for a few months or they’ve been doing it for a few years, is the feeling of being uninspired to blog.
+Anyhow, one of the most common obstacles that bloggers face today, whether they’ve been blogging for a few months or have been doing it for a few years, is the uninspired feeling of not wanting to blog.

-Throughout a blogger’s journey, there are many things that can make a blogger feel low and unmotivated.
+Throughout a blogger’s journey, there are many things that can make him or her feel low and unmotivated.

-Although it is more apparent in newbies, even the most experienced, persistent and determined bloggers can sometimes feel low.
+Although it is more apparent in newbies, even seasoned, persistent, and determined bloggers can sometimes feel low.